martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

   \right)
 $$

 Here, the second equality just simplifies the notation a bit for later.
 Now we can condition.
-Let's say we knew the exact value at the inducing points; call it $a$.
+Let's say we knew the exact value at the inducing points.
 Then by the [general expressions for the multivariate normal](https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Conditional_distributions), we know that the conditional distribution of $f^*$ is going to be multivariate normal with mean

 $$
-\mu = K_{nm} K_{mm}^{-1} a
+\mu = K_{nm} K_{mm}^{-1} u
 $$

 and covariance